 Nursing maintains a healthy weight and prevents childhood obesity.
 Nursed babies are also good at stopping when they are satisfied and become very good at regulating their nutritional intake so as not to overfeed.

 A study, courtesy of Plos One, was done showing that babies who are nursed longer than four months have a much greater chance of not becoming overweight.

 3. Nursing may help your baby to be smarter

 Want a smart child?
 Nursing has been linked to possibly contributing to the intelligence of babies.
 There is speculation that perhaps this is due to the close bonding through touch and eye contact which establishes that secure bond.

-Secure babies would naturally have a better self esteem, as well as having been provided optimal nutrition.
+Secure babies would naturally have better self-esteem, as well as have been provided optimal nutrition.

-Check out these studies that indicate nursed babies have higher intelligence scores and are more apt to have less learning challenges when they are older.
+Check out these studies that indicate nursed babies have higher intelligence scores and are more apt to have fewer learning challenges when they are older.

 4. Nursing is bound to help you lose weight

 Whether you wish to lose a few pounds or not, nursing taxes your reserves.
 You burn more calories when you nurse, as the milk requires calories and nutrients that come from your body to provide for your baby.